hindu-comm/weblogs/manasataramgini/2008/11/2008-11-27_the-mohammedan-invasion-of-bharata-nov-26-27-2008.md

 violence and coolly shifts the blame on Hindus without mentioning the fact the Gujarat incidents began with Moslems burning hundreds of Hindus alive at Godhra.
-Nazi and Soviet propaganda were caricatures, Anglo-American propaganda is the real thing\!
+Nazi and Soviet propaganda were caricatures, Anglo-American propaganda is the real thing!
 This mlechCha rascal the uses the Time magazine to broadcast the dream of the Army of Islam:
 “*“Still, many South Asian Muslims insist Islam is the one and only